tieugene/kitpos/README.md

 Some commands require simple digit arguments (like `kitpos 1.2.3.4 SetDateTime 2302100046`).
 But another ones need more comlicated data as json.
-One way is to put json string as argumnet itself:
+One way is to put json string as argument itself with same content:
 ```sh
 kitpos <host> <cmd> 'json_string_without_spaces'
 ```